What is VR? Everything You Need to Know

 It began in the 1960s when smart people started thinking about making computer worlds that feel real.
 But it wasn’t until the 1990s that Virtual Reality started getting attention.

-There were VR headsets and games back then, but they were big and not very popular.
-People liked the idea of Virtual Reality, but the technology still needed to be there.
+There were VR headsets and games at the time, but they were big and not very popular.
+People liked the idea of virtual reality, but it still needed improvement.

 In the early 2010s, VR started to come back quickly.
 Companies like Oculus (which Facebook bought) started making excellent VR headsets.
 These new headsets could track your movements and make you feel like you were in a fake world.